kaustubhdeokar/PawsRescueCenter/README.md

 A user can
   - sign up.
   - login.
-  - view details for any pet which are already added.
+  - View/edit/delete details for any pets that are already added.
   - Edit details for the pets added by him.